sudarshan2401/tp/docs/DeveloperGuide.md

 * 3d.
 Lesson details was of invalid format.
   * 3d1.
 EduTrack informs the user he should enter a lesson of the correct format

       Use case ends.

+**Use case: Removing a lesson from a class schedule** **MSS**

+1. User requests to view the list of classes
+2. EduTrack shows a list of classes
+3. User provides the lesson id to remove it from the class schedule
+4. EduTrack removes from the Class schedule of that particular class
+5. EduTrack informs the user that the lesson was removed from the class schedule

+    Use case ends.

+**Extensions**
+* 2a.
+The list is empty.

+  Use case ends
+* 3a.
+The given class name is invalid.
+    * 3a1.
+EduTrack shows an error message.

+      Use case ends.

+* 3b.
+No class name specified.
+    * 3b1.
+EduTrack informs the user he should enter a class field

+      Use case ends.
+* 3c.
+No lesson id was specified.
+    * 3c1.
+EduTrack informs the user that a lesson id wasn't specified.

+      Use case ends.
+* 3d.
+Lesson id is of invalid format or does not exist.
+    * 3d1.
+EduTrack informs the user that the lesson does not exist.

+      Use case ends.

 ---